 Tracy Rector is a mixed race (Choctaw/Seminole) filmmaker, curator, community organizer, co-founder of Longhouse Media and a 2016 Stranger Genius.
 She has made more than 400 short films, and is currently in production of her fifth feature documentary.
 As co-producer of the award-winning film Teachings of the Tree People, producer of March Point, co-director of Clearwater, and director of Ch'aak' S'aagi; Rector has developed an awareness and sensitivity to the power of media and film as a modern storytelling tool.
 After years of galvanizing community and working in a directorial role, Rector has begun to transfer her method of storytelling to gallery exhibitions including RE:DEFINITION at the Paramount Theatre Gallery, YOU ARE ON INDIGENOUS LAND at Core Gallery, Women On the Brink at Vermillion Gallery, and BLOODLINES at Bridge Productions.

 Asia Tail is from Tacoma, Washington where she is currently based.
 Asia attended the Cooper Union School of Art in New York on a four-year full-tuition scholarship and graduated with a BFA and the Brandon Burns Stewart Memorial Prize for Excellence in Painting in 2014.
 Her work has recently been featured in NW Art Now @ TAM (formerly the Northwest Biennial), in Quota at SOIL Gallery in Seattle, and in the two-person show Moon Moan at 950 Gallery in Tacoma.
 As an extension of her art making practice, Asia also curates special projects and exhibitions, with an emphasis on empowering Indigenous artists.
-She is an enrolled citizen of the Cherokee Nation of Oklahoma.
+She is a citizen of the Cherokee Nation of Oklahoma.

 Satpreet Kahlon is a multidisciplinary artist who is based in Seattle, WA + Providence, RI.
 Born in Punjab, India and raised in the Midwest, she is interested in creating visual language and immersive encounters that express and explore intersectional experiences as well as the structural systems of inequity that dictate their boundaries.
 In addition to her studio practice, which has been featured in Artforum, she curates with a philosophy of embedded equity at The Alice Gallery in Seattle, is the founder of Deep Space Gallery, and, between 2015 and 2017, she designed and taught social engagement programming in partnership with the Seattle Art Museum.
 She is currently studying at the Rhode Island School of Design, where she received a full fellowship to pursue her MFA in Sculpture.